arpitbbhayani/articles/blogs/prompt-strings.md

-When Python interactive shell starts, it prints out few things
+When Python interactive shell starts, it prints some details about environment, version, OS and then it prints `>>> ` and we understand that it is now ready to take commands.

 ```py
 Python 2.7.10 (default, Feb 22 2019, 21:55:15)